 Mechanical engineering skills in demand

-There is a high demand for mechanical engineers due to:
+Demand for mechanical engineers is high due to:

 - a strengthening manufacturing sector

 - a strong building and construction sector

-- too few people training and acquiring relevant qualifications.
+- too few people training and gaining relevant qualifications.

 Mechanical engineer appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled mechanical engineers from overseas to work in New Zealand.

 Range of employers